Teaching English to Speakers of Other Languages (MEd in TESOL)

-The TESOL MEd program emphasizes the importance of high-quality English language instruction while also respecting the diverse cultures of English language learners.
-In accordance with the Jesuit vision, instructors seek to empower students to become leaders in service, working in solidarity with others to build a more just and humane world.
+The TESOL MEd graduate program emphasizes the importance of high-quality English language instruction while respecting the diverse cultures of English language learners.
+Instructors seek to empower students to become leaders in service, working to build a more just and humane world.

-Students can pursue a MEd in TESOL or a TESOL endorsement within the Xavier School of Education.
-18 hours credit hours are required for the TESOL Endorsement, 30 credit hours are required for the Master’s.
+Educators have the option to pursue a MEd in TESOL or a TESOL endorsement within the Xavier School of Education.
+18 hours credit hours are required for the TESOL Endorsement and 30 credit hours are required for the Master’s.

-Teaching of English to Speakers of Other Languages (MEd) Program at Xavier University
+Teaching of English to Speakers of Other Languages (TESOL MEd) Program at Xavier University

 The MEd in Teaching English to Speakers of Other Languages (TESOL) at Xavier University As populations in the United States become increasingly diverse, both linguistically and culturally, the need for knowledgeable, reflective, and caring individuals working with English learners is essential.
 In alignment with our Jesuit ideals, instructors model how to establish a personal relationship with students, listen to them in the process of teaching, and draw them toward personal initiative and responsibility for learning.
 This program of student-centered instruction, characterized by structure and flexibility, provides the best methods, techniques, and content knowledge needed to meet the needs of the whole person, the English Language learner, while obtaining a TESOL endorsement and MEd.